boot0080/ecommerce-website/user-testing-report.md

 1. {Complete a checkout straight to thank you page}
 2. {Find the Salomon snowboard boots}
-3. {Third task description here}
+3. {Comlpete a search}

+-After all completed, return to home.

 ---

 ## Individual Results & Observations

-### {Jane Doe}
+### {Colombina Anzivino}

+- {Had no problem with the tasks}
+- {Suggested it easier to distinguish the product images by making them different}
-- {She clicked on the link as expected…}
+- {Hesitated a bit on the page with all the products}
-- {She had troubles completing a specific task…}
-- {She asked these questions…}
-- {Fill in any observations that were important/relevant…}
-- etc.
+- {Clicked logo to return back home but it wasn't clickable}

-### {John Doe}
+### {Martine Cormier}

-- {He clicked on the link as expected…}
-- {Tried clicking on the logo to go home but logo wasn't clickable}
+- {Tried clicking on the front promos but none were clickable}
-- {He asked these questions…}
-- {Fill in any observations that were important/relevant…}
-- etc.
+- {Navigated without problem, made comment about no images on product details}

-### {Jordan Doe}
+### {Evan Grice}

-- {She clicked on the link as expected…}
+- {Clicked the link as expected}
-- {He had troubles completing a specific task…}
+- {He had no problems navigating through the tasks}
-- {She asked these questions…}
-- {Fill in any observations that were important/relevant…}
-- etc.
+- {Had design related comments}
 ---

 ## Trends

 ### Critical, Needs Fixing, Unable to Complete

-- {All participants had this problem…}
-- etc.
+- {All tasks were completed without major issues}

 ### Serious, Causes Frustration, May Hinder Completion

-- {Two of the participants succeeded where one of them failed…}
-- etc.
+- {No serious problems}

 ### Minor, Annoying, Won’t Hinder Completion

-- {Participants pointed out this inconsistency…}
-- etc.
+- {Participants suggested fixing the logo to make it return home and also making front page promo buttons}
+- {Add images to the product details}